DevMilk/C-Neural-Network-Project-2019/README.md

 -Users can train Neural Network they created with training sample set also they created, using train function in MyNNLib.h library

+-Users can save or load Neural Network as binary file

 -Training is not fully optimized but it works very fast compared to high-level languages like Python and uses threads to speed up backpropogation and feed-forward functions

 -Example Neural Network program can be viewed in repository